hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 The following figure shows an
 :doc:`MI300X node-level architecture </conceptual/gpu-arch/mi300>` of a
-system with AMD EPYC processors in a dual-socket configuration and eight AMD Instinct MI300X accelerators.
+system with AMD EPYC processors in a dual-socket configuration and eight AMD Instinct MI300X GPUs.
 The MI300X OAMs attach to the host system via PCIe Gen 5 x16 links (yellow lines).
 The GPUs use seven high-bandwidth, low-latency AMD Infinity Fabric™ links (red lines) to form a fully connected 8-GPU system.